Pet-Safe Gopher Control in Riverside County

 1. Inspection

-The technician walks your property to locate active gopher tunnels by probing for hollow spots below the surface.
+The technician probes your property to locate active gopher tunnels.
 Fresh mounds indicate where the gopher is currently feeding.

 2. Trap Placement

-Professional traps (Macabee or Cinch style) are set inside the gopher's main tunnel run — completely underground.
-Irrigation flags mark each trap location.
-Your pets can roam freely above.
+Professional traps are set inside the gopher's main tunnel — completely underground.
+Irrigation flags mark each location.
+Pets roam freely above.

 3. Follow-Up Until Done

 The technician returns to check and reset traps.
-Carbon monoxide may be added to reach deeper nest areas.
 Service continues until no new activity appears — backed by a 60-day guarantee.

 Riverside County Cities We Serve

-We provide pet-safe gopher control information for all cities currently served in Riverside County.
-Click your city for local gopher activity information and service details.
+Pet-safe gopher control information for all cities served in Riverside County.
+Click your city for local details and service information.

 Corona